-All the above support the interpretation that the observed (Pb+ Σ REY)-sector zoning is a result of the removal of these elements from pre-existing uraninite.
+All the above support the interpretation that the observed (Pb+ $\Sigma$ REY)-sector zoning is a result of the removal of these elements from pre-existing uraninite.
 Zones of structural weakness were formed as a result of the accumulation of defects and dislocations into tilt boundaries, which formed via lattice rotation about the plane normal to the active slip system in uraninite, permitting the ingress of a hydrothermal fluid into uraninite.
-Where dislocations and defects pile-up (i.e., along active slip

-193 systems), high-diffusivity pathways can be formed, aiding element mobility (Reddy et al., 2006).
-Replacement of uraninite by bornite \pm fluorite occurred along these planes, and these share common 194 195 crystallographic orientations (both pink/orange in Fig. 1c and d).
-The same fluids are likely responsible 196 for the presence of other trace elements, such as Ca and As within the (Pb+ Σ REY)-depleted sectors (Macmillan et al., 2016), as well as increased pore/inclusion content.
-The documentation of low-angle 197 boundaries associated with high strain areas provides evidence for a dynamic rather than a static 198 199 recovery process.
-Thus the ability for uraninite to progressively self-anneal radiation damage (in contrast to static temperature-driven annealing processes) may have modified the chemical zoning, but 200 more importantly, the interaction between uraninite and ingressing fluids must have been pivotal in 201 forming the modified zonation patterns observed in 'zoned' uraninites.
-202
+Where dislocations and defects pile-up (i.e., along active slip systems), high-diffusivity pathways can be formed, aiding element mobility (Reddy et al. 2007, and references therein).
+Replacement of uraninite by bornite $\pm$ fluorite occurred along these planes, and these share common crystallographic orientations (both pink/orange in Figs. 1c and 1d).
+The same fluids are likely responsible for the presence of other trace elements, such as Ca and As within the (Pb+ $\Sigma$ REY)depleted sectors (Macmillan et al. 2016), as well as increased pore/ inclusion content.
+The documentation of low-angle boundaries associated with high-strain areas provides evidence for a dynamic rather than a static recovery process.
+Thus the ability for uraninite to progressively self-anneal radiation damage (in contrast to static temperature-driven annealing processes) may have modified the chemical zoning, but more importantly, the interaction between uraninite and ingressing fluids must have been pivotal in forming the modified zonation patterns observed in zoned uraninites.

-The results here are further evidence that the 'zoned' uraninite is a distinct, intermediate stage during in-situ transformation of uraninite from 'primary' to 'cob-web' stages (Macmillan et al., 2016).
-In the last stage (Fig. A2, Appendix 2) pseudomorphic sulfide replacement of uraninite is more intense and leads to extremely modified forms of 'zoned' type, with the microstructural features (i.e., GROD, IQ maps) for 'cob-web' uraninite being a variant of those displayed for 'zoned' uraninite (Figs. 1 to 3).
+The results here are further evidence that the zoned uraninite is a distinct, intermediate stage during in situ transformation of uraninite from primary to cobweb stages (Macmillan et al. 2016).
+In the last stage (Fig. A3, Appendix 2), pseudomorphic sulfide replacement of uraninite is more intense and leads to extremely modified forms of zoned type, with the microstructural features (i.e., GROD, IQ maps) for cobweb uraninite being a variant of those displayed for zoned uraninite (Figs. 1-3).